wonas2dosgwr3/measurevaluenotmoney/README.md

 > ### ***"All the ghosts driven out of the ...
 West by men who <ins>PRETEND TO BE WISE AND ALONE AND AT PEACE[¹]-ALL THE HOMELESS GHOSTS ...
 APPEARED SUDDENLY"</ins>***

->> ### ***<ins>Homeless ghosts</ins>, but even - the tip of the iceberg? - of those to come in the massive destruction of so much human and other resource in a 20th century and beyond of world wars and more, economic chaos and misery, into the 21st century with a crisis of housing and <ins>HOMELESS PEOPLE</ins>, money measurers all the while <ins>PRETENDING WITH ALL  THEIR MIGHT, PUTTING MONEY ANYWHERE!!!
+>> ### ***<ins>Homeless ghosts</ins>, but even - the tip of the iceberg? - of those to come in the massive destruction of so much human and other resource in a 20th century and beyond of world wars and more, economic chaos and misery, into the 21st century with a crisis of housing and <ins>HOMELESS PEOPLE</ins>, money measurers all the while <ins>PRETENDING WITH ALL  THEIR MIGHT!!!, PUTTING MONEY ANYWHERE!!!
 BUT IN ITS PLACE (MEASURING VALUE!!!)</ins>***

 > ### ***The remedy for 3rd worlder Karain?
 En lieu of taking him to the West, a charm:***